Document // OPENAURA-01 pradelgorithm/openaura

 Missing data is not zero.

 No signal means "unknown", not "nothing happened".
-OpenAURA distinguishes a measured zero from missing coverage so readers know whether the project is quiet or the instrumentation is thin.
+OpenAURA separates measured inactivity from missing coverage so teams know whether the project is quiet or the instrumentation is thin.

 R.04Cadence